timaa2k/phonescan/README.md

 # phonescan

-Displays wifi-enabled (smartphone) devices in the area.
+Many wifi-enabled devices send out probe requests to connect to wireless networks faster.
+This utility displays wifi-probing devices in the area including mac addresses and time to last probing.

+Specify ./phonescan <NetworkInferace> for non-default interface.

 Requires libtins.github.io